CBussom/CMPSC463-Project1/README.md

 |1,000,000| 3.852 (Sec) |4.29 (Sec) |2.91 (Sec)| 5.983 (Sec)|
 # Discussion

 From the results, we can see that TimSort performs better than the other sorting algorithms overall.
 On random data, TimSort is comparable to quicksort but faster than merge and heapsort.
-On partially sorted data, TimSort exploits the existing order and is much faster than all the other algorithms.
-The advantage increases with larger input sizes.
-This demonstrates that TimSort's hybrid approach works well to improve sorting times by taking advantage of ordered subsequences in real-world data.
-The results match the expected theoretical complexity analysis of these algorithms.
-In conclusion, TimSort serves as an excellent example of how combining algorithmic concepts can practically improve performance.
+On partially sorted data, TimSort uses the existing order and is much faster than all the other algorithms.
+TimSort has a bigger advantage with larger input sizes.

+This shows that TimSort's hybrid approach works well to improve sorting times by taking advantage of ordered subsequences in real-world data.
+The results match the expected theoretical complexity analysis of these algorithms:

+- TimSort average case: O(n log n)
+- Quicksort average case: O(n log n)
+- Mergesort: O(n log n)
+- Heapsort: O(n log n)

+In conclusion, TimSort is an excellent example of how combining algorithmic concepts can practically improve performance.
+The theoretical analysis shows TimSort, Mergesort, Heapsort, and Quicksort have similar asymptotic complexities.
+However, TimSort performs better than the other algorithms in practice, especially on partially sorted data, due to its optimizations.

 ## Acknowledgments
 The TimSort algorithm was developed by Tim Peters for the Python programming language.
 This implementation is based on that original work.